 There are two main types of coffee: Robusta and Arabica.
-The coffee traded on the ICE Futures contract in the U.S. is Arabica.
+The coffee traded on the Intercontinental Exchange (ICE) Futures contract in the U.S. is Arabica.
 The Robusta coffee beans trade at higher prices, in large part due to the demand from large, global customers including Sara Lee, Kraft, Proctor & Gamble, and Nestlé.

 Arabica beans are predominately grown in Brazil, while Columbia is the second largest producer.
 They are also grown in Central America, but most coffee traders focus on Brazil when they are trading coffee.

-Coffee grows on small trees, so the crops are in the ground all year.
+Coffee grows on small trees, so the crops stay in the ground all year.
 This makes them susceptible to the elements of weather.
-The trees have to flower during the spring to produce a good crop.
-It is important to have weather that's conducive to the trees blooming successfully during this period.
+The trees must flower each spring to produce a good crop, and it's important to have weather that's conducive to the trees blooming successfully during this period.

 The demand side also plays a large role in the price of coffee.
-Europe is the largest consumer of coffee.
-They drink more per capita in Europe than the rest of the world.
-The U.S. is also a large consumer.
-Developing countries like China and South American countries are becoming more accustomed to coffee and may account for a large increase in demand in the coming decades.
+Europe is the largest consumer of coffee, drinking more per capita in Europe than the rest of the world.
+The U.S. is also a significant consumer.
+Developing countries like China and South American countries continue to become more accustomed to coffee and may account for a substantial increase in demand in the coming decades.

-Demand typically increases at a fairly reliable level.
-People drink coffee in good times and bad.
-However, if an economy falls into a deep recession, demand for coffee and basically all commodities will likely decline.
+Demand typically increases at a fairly reliable level, and people drink coffee in good times and bad.
+However, if an economy falls into a deep recession, demand for coffee, and likely all commodities, will decline.

 Coffee Trading Tips

-There are many opportunities to trade coffee, but you have to be careful and disciplined.
-This means doing your research and have a trading plan.
-It also means cutting losses quickly.
-I would recommend following the market for a period of time, instead of jumping in on day one.
+Many opportunities exist to trade coffee, especially if you can be careful and disciplined.
+Do your research and construct a trading plan.
+Get comfortable with cutting your losses quickly, and follow the market for a period, instead of jumping in on day one.
 The ETN product could be ideal for longer term trading positions as it carries less risk than futures or options.
 While the ETN can be volatile, it does not have the same degree of leverage as futures and futures options contracts.